-The Board has no separate bank accounts or investments other than its equity in the cash and investment pool managed by the City.
+The board has no separate bank accounts or investments other than its equity in the cash and investment pool managed by the City.
 The Board has not adopted an investment policy separate from that of the City.
-The fair value of the Board's investment in this pool is reported in the accompanying financial statements at amounts based upon the Board's pro rata share of the fair value calculated by the City for the entire City portfolio.
+The fair value of the Board's investment in this pool is reported in the accompanying financial statements at amounts based upon the Board's pro rata share of the fair value calculated by the City for the entire City portion.
 The balance available for withdrawal is based on the accounting records maintained by the City.
-As of June 30, 2022 the Board's equity in the City's cash and investment pool was a deficit of \$1,139,260 which has been classified as a liability, due to other governments in the accompanying financial statements.
+As of June 30, 2023, the Board's equity in the City's cash and investment pool was a balance of \$15,327.